 Some of our Discovery Awards are co-funded by other organizations.
 These partnered awards are in addition to our usual 6-7 awards granted each year.
-Thus far in 2019, we have partnered with Dystonia Medical Research Foundation Canada, to co-fund research related to Dystonia and the University of Toronto McLaughlin Centre to fund research related to genomic medicine.
+In 2019, we are partnering with Dystonia Medical Research Foundation Canada to co-fund research related to Dystonia and the University of Toronto McLaughlin Centre to fund research related to genomic medicine.

 Applications for these partnered awards go through the same review process as all other applications for the Discovery Award, and are scored and ranked with the others.
 Only those rated in the fundable categories (outstanding – 4.5-4.9; excellent – 4.0-4.4) will be considered for funding.
 Applicants must meet all eligibility requirements of our Discovery Award program (see guidelines), and, in addition, must show relevance to the partner organization’s areas of research focus.
 Keywords and clear statements about relevance in the application will be used to determine consideration for a partnered award.